Respheal/archivebinge/README.md

 mv ./includes/conf.inc.sample.php ./includes/conf.inc.php
 ```

+# Usage Notes

+1. Whichever user has an ID of 1 in the database is the admin user.

 # Crawlers
 All scrapy crawlers are stored under ./crawler/archivebinger/spiders.
 You can run the spiders manually like so: